bentpetersendk/mjolnir_ucph/docs/source/mjolnir.rst

 What is Mjolnir?
 =====
-Mjolnir is a computing cluster purchased by a group of PI’s from the Globe Institute located at the University of Copenhagen.
+Mjölnir is a computing cluster purchased by a group of PI’s from the Globe Institute located at the University of Copenhagen.
 Only employees of or collaborators to the PI's can get access to Mjolnir.

 The cluster is maintained by: